Slimbook-Team/slimbookface/README.md

 ![alt text](https://slimbook.es/github/slimbookface/screenshot.png "Screenshot GUI")

+--

-This software is protected with the GPLv3 license, which allows you to modify it, or distribute it with the same license and authorship.
+This software is protected with the GPLv3 license, which allows you to modify it with the same license and authorship.

 Thank you.